-- Participation in group exercises in MDP courses - Involvement in initiatives and programs that bring students together across departments, like those promoted by TCD and within various Working Groups on (e.g. Gender & Development, Natural Resource Management, etc.) - Elective courses such as Conflict Management by Jon Dain - Many MDP students have coordinated activities with multiple partners in the framework of their field practicums - The course Communication and Facilitation Skills also provides students with useful tools for facilitating multi-stakeholder processes.
+- Participation in group exercises in MDP courses. - Involvement in initiatives and programs that bring students together across departments, like those promoted by TCD and within various Working Groups on (e.g. Gender & Development, Natural Resource Management, Social Change / Development, among others). - Elective courses such as Conflict Management. - Many MDP students have coordinated activities with multiple partners in the framework of their field practicums - The course Communication and Facilitation Skills also provides students with useful tools for facilitating multi-stakeholder processes.
 Development Administration focuses considerable attention on multi-stakeholder platforms, their development and coordination.